HarshBardolia01/CodeRooms/README.md

 # CodeRooms
-This is a platform for having duals and friendly competitive programming competitions.
+This is a web application allowing users participate in custom contest and duals among friends.
+It provides users a fun experience of solving problems together and discuss problems.
+Moreover, it shows the profile analytics of people.